ckyeungac/3xcomtw_socket_crawler/README.md

 ## Todo

-- Terminate the multiprocessing process when the websocket's connection is close.
 - Continous integration and deployment of the crawler
   - How can we keep crawl the data without duplication or missing during deployment?
   - How can we update the trade data when we implement new measurements?